What is frequent urination during pregnancy?

 Frequent urination is when you need to urinate (wee) more often than usual when you’re pregnant.

 What causes frequent urination during pregnancy?

-This happens because these actions place more pressure on your pelvic floor, and for many women, the pelvic floor becomes weakened during pregnancy.
+This happens because these actions place more pressure on your pelvic floor.
+In many people the pelvic floor becomes weakened during pregnancy.

 How can I reduce frequent urination during my pregnancy?

 Strengthening these muscles can help you ‘hold in’ your urine until you are able to get to the toilet.
 The best way to strengthen your pelvic floor muscles is through exercise.
-Exercising the muscles will also provide a sturdy support system for your bowel, uterus and bladder.
+Exercising your pelvic floor muscles will also offer a sturdy support system for your bowel, uterus and bladder.

-The Continence Foundation of Australia have produced this video on how to do pelvic floor exercises:
+The Continence Foundation of Australia have produced this video on how to do pelvic floor exercises.